Generalized Honeycomb-structured Materials in the Subwavelength Regime

 In this article, we say that a frequency $ \omega $ is a \emph{subwavelength frequency} if $ \omega^2= \mathcal{O}(\delta) $.
 And the problem of interest is the subwavelength frequency when the quasi-periodicity vector $ \alpha $ is close to the $ \Gamma $ point, namely the point $ \alpha=0 $.
-We are also interested in the behavior of band structures when the inclusions are contracted or dilated.
-Our main theorems are \Cref{thm:EigValAsympt} and \Cref{thm:FourDirac}.
-We rigorously prove the existence of double Dirac point at $ \alpha=0 $ when the inclusions $ D_{per} $ are super honeycomb-structured inclusions.
-Then we study the asymptotic behavior of band structure when the inclusions are contracted or dilated, that is to say, when $\sigma<0$ or $\sigma>0$.
-And we show that the second and third bands will detach from the fourth and fifth bands. \begin{remark} Notice that the subwavelength regime is different from the tight binding regime \cite{Ablowitz_2012a,Fefferman_2017} or the high contrast regime \cite{Cassier2021}. \end{remark}
+We are also interested in the behavior of band structures when the inclusions are contracted or dilated. \begin{remark} Notice that the subwavelength regime is different from the tight binding regime\cite{Ablowitz_2012a,Fefferman_2017} or when the density $ \rho(x) $ is very small outside the inclusion\cite{Cassier2021}. \end{remark}